joblet

 # 15-30 minutes every time

-rnx run 'apt-get update && apt-get install -y python3-pip && pip install pandas numpy scikit-learn matplotlib seaborn && python analysis.py'
+rnx job run 'apt-get update && apt-get install -y python3-pip && pip install pandas numpy scikit-learn matplotlib seaborn && python analysis.py'

 Runtime Approach: